-These Crispy Salted Coconut Cookies have only four ingredients and are super easy to make.
+These gluten-free thin and Crispy Salted Coconut Cookies have only four ingredients and are super easy to make.
 They’re always the first to disappear from the cookie tray!

 To make these Crispy Salted Coconut Cookies